Package Leaflet: Information for the User

 Gastrointestinal disorders: gastrointestinal disorder

-Musculoskeletal and connective tissue disorders:muscle pain or weakness (myalgia), joint pain (arthralgia)
+Musculoskeletal and connective tissue disorders: muscle pain or weakness (myalgia), joint pain (arthralgia)

-Laboratory investigations:increased alanine aminotransferase, increased aspartate aminotransferase, increased alkaline phosphatase in the blood, increased lactate dehydrogenase in the blood, increased urea in the blood, increased gamma-glutamyltransferase, increased liver enzymes, abnormal urine analysis.
+Investigations: increased alanine aminotransferase, increased aspartate aminotransferase, increased alkaline phosphatase in the blood, increased lactate dehydrogenase in the blood, increased urea in the blood, increased gamma-glutamyltransferase, increased liver enzymes, abnormal urine analysis.

-Side effects in the paediatric population
+Side effects in the pediatric population

 If you experience any of these side effects, consult your doctor.

-If you consider that any of the side effects you are experiencing are severe or if you notice any side effect not mentioned in this leaflet, inform your doctor or pharmacist.
+If you think any of the side effects you are suffering from is serious, or if you notice any side effect not mentioned in this leaflet, tell your doctor or pharmacist.

-Reporting of side effects
+Reporting side effects

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through the Spanish System for the Vigilance of Medicines for Human Use:https://www.notificaram.es.
+If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect not listed in this leaflet.
+You can also report them directly through the Spanish Pharmacovigilance System for Human Use Medicines: https://www.notificaram.es.
 By reporting side effects, you can contribute to providing more information on the safety of this medicine.

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-This medication does not require special storage conditions.
+This medicine does not require special storage conditions.

-Composition of SPORANOX 100 mg capsules
+Composition of Sporanox 100 mg capsules

-Appearance of the product and contents of the packaging
+Appearance of the product and package contents

 Janssen-Cilag, SpA